yuri-bizzoni/Multilingual-Translationese-Embeddings/README.md

 # Multilingual-Translationese-Embeddings
-code for our BUCC paper and maybe paper with Katja
+Code for our BUCC paper and maybe paper with Katja